MartinThoma/MartinThoma.github.io/_posts/2013-02-22-how-chrome-could-be-improved-2nd-post.md

 It's annoying to have caps lock on while typing passwords.
 So an indicator is needed.

 I would prefer a caps icon indicator solution:
-{% caption align="alignnone" width="160" caption="Password field caps icon indicator" url="../images/2013/02/password-field-caps-icon-indicator.png" alt="Password field caps icon indicator" title="" height="29" class="size-full wp-image-76613" %}
+{% caption align="alignnone" width="160" caption="Password field caps icon indicator" url="../images/2013/02/password-field-caps-icon-indicator.png" alt="Password field caps icon indicator"  height="29" class="size-full wp-image-76613" %}

 Another way to indicate it would be by text:
-{% caption align="alignnone" width="236" caption="Password field caps lock warning" url="../images/2013/02/password-field-caps-warning.png" alt="Password field caps lock warning" title="" height="67" class="size-full wp-image-76614" %}
+{% caption align="alignnone" width="236" caption="Password field caps lock warning" url="../images/2013/02/password-field-caps-warning.png" alt="Password field caps lock warning"  height="67" class="size-full wp-image-76614" %}

 <h2>Improve MathML support</h2>
 Chrome uses WebKit and WebKit didn't support MathML for quite a long time.
 A quite good work-around is <a href="http://www.mathjax.org/">MathJax</a>, but it is a work-around.
 Native support would be nice.
 With Chrome 24, they have added MathML support, but its still not optimal: